rmwc/rmwc/README.md

 - [x] Toolbars
 - [x] Typography

+## To run the tests
+- On MacOS Sierra and higher, install watchman to fix a filesystem issue with Jest.  `brew install watchman`
+- `npm test`

 ## To run the docs / contribute
 - `git clone https://github.com/jamesmfriedman/rmwc.git`
 - `cd rmwc`